Master of Health Sciences in Clinical Research Training (A-CRP-MHS)

 Program Director: Steven C. Grambow, PhD

-Co-Directors: Kevin P. Weinfurt, PhD; John W. Williams, MD, MHSc
+Co-Directors: Kevin P. Weinfurt, PhD; Karen Goldstein, MD, MSPH

 Senior Program Coordinator: Gail D. Ladd